crafkin/simple-tools-for-research/README.md

 # simple-tools-for-research
 This respository contains simple tools I use for research workflow.
 Your mileage may vary!
+Thanks to ChatGPT for research assistance.

 ## Qualtrics
 Some simple Qualtrics Javascript tricks for use in surveys are [here](q-js/README.md).
 And [here](q-js/checklist.md) is a short checklist to make sure you're not forgetting anything before launching a Qualtrics survey.